googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 point.
 For a given color on a color line, that color projects as a ray from the center point in a given direction.
 This is illustrated in figure 5.29.

-NOTE: The following figures illustrate sweep gradients clipped to a circular region.
+NOTE: The following figures illustrate sweep gradients clipped to a region.
 Sweep gradients are not bounded, however, and fill the entire space.

 ![A sweep gradient](images/colr_conic_gradient.png)